back to the MAIN INDEX

 Let them do: they'll issue the warrant:

-You're a man 3 who lost his temper:
+you're a human being 3 who lost his temper:

 Rome, December 5th 1832